Effect of Controllable Introduction of Hydroxyl Proportion in Covalent Triazine Polymers on Photocatalytic Performance

 Abstract

-To address the insufficient understanding of how functional group loading affects the photocatalytic performance of covalent triazine polymers, three CTP-OH samples with different hydroxyl contents were synthesized via the superacid method by tuning the cyano molar ratio of the photoactive monomer 4,4'-(thiazolo5,4-dthiazole-2,5-diyl)dibenzonitrile to the hydroxyl-bearing monomer 4-(hydroxymethyl)benzonitrile (3∶1, 8∶1, and 18∶1).
-Photoelectrochemical characterization revealed that the sample CTP-OH-3-1 with the highest hydroxyl content (3∶1) exhibited the strongest photocurrent response and the lowest interfacial charge-transfer resistance.
-Under blue-light irradiation, the sample of CTP-OH-3-1 is capable of photocatalyzing the reaction of organic debromination with a yield of 67%, outperforming that of the 8∶1 (yield of 53%) and 18∶1 (yield of 50%) control samples.
-These results demonstrate that as the hydroxyl proportion increases, the light absorption, exciton dissociation, and charge transport capabilities of the CTP materials are simultaneously enhanced, thereby leading to improved photocatalytic efficiency.
-This work realizes the quantitative modulation of hydroxyl groups in CTP structures, elucidates the structure–activity relationship, and offers new insights for the design of conjugated polymer photocatalysts.
+To address the limited understanding of how functional group loading affects the photocatalytic performance of covalent triazine polymers (CTPs), hydroxylated covalent triazine polymers (CTP-OH) were synthesized using 2,5-bis(4-cyanophenyl)thiazolo5,4-dthiazole (TT-BN) as the photoactive monomer.
+Three CTP-OH samples with different hydroxyl contents were prepared by adjusting the cyano molar ratio of the photoactive monomer to the hydroxyl-bearing monomer 4-(hydroxymethyl)benzonitrile (3∶1, 8∶1, and 18∶1), which were labeled as CTP-OH-3∶1, CTP-OH-8∶1, and CTP-OH-18∶1, respectively.
+The results demonstrated that CTP-OH-3∶1 with the highest hydroxyl content exhibited the strongest photocurrent response and the lowest interfacial charge-transfer resistance.
+Under blue-light irradiation, photocatalytic organic debromination over CTP-OH-3∶1 achieved a 67% isolated yield, outperforming the control samples CTP-OH-8∶1 (isolated yield of 53%) and CTP-OH-18∶1 (isolated yield of 50%).
+As the hydroxyl content increased, the capabilities of light absorption, exciton dissociation, and charge transport of CTP-OH were simultaneously enhanced, thereby effectively promoting the photocatalytic performance.
+This work realizes quantitative regulation of hydroxyl groups, elucidates the structure–activity relationship, and provides new insights for the design of conjugated polymer photocatalysts.

 -